MorganBaccus/Baccus-Morgan/README.md

 # Baccus-Morgan
-Course work for CptS 360 at Washington State University
+Course work for CptS 360 at Washington State University Fall 2021